 Beginning with the 2015 Carol Awards program, certain independently published Christian fiction will be eligible.
 Traditionally published books must still be released by a recognized publisher.
 Independently published authors must also meet a certain standard to enter the Carols—“Qualified Independently Published” status.
 For the QIP status, the author will need to show proof of earnings of $4000 or more on one independently published Christian novel within a 12-month period.
 Once the status is reached, it is permanent.
-Watch this page for further details regarding independently published novels and how to apply.
-The information for the 2015 contest will be available within a few days.
+Details are below.

 The Carol Awards are ACFW’s recognition for the best Christian fiction published by traditional publishing houses in the previous calendar year.

-Entry may NOT have previously been entered in the Carol Award or Book of the Year contest.
+7. Entry may NOT have previously been entered in the Carol Award Contest.

 • high resolution photo of book cover – must be no less than 300 dpi and at least 4” x 6” in size